lolsilent/lordsoflords.net/README.md

 easy start for windows users:

-download WAMP
+download WAMP.
-install WAMP
+install WAMP.
-use php7
+use php7.
-change mysql root password
+change mysql root password.
-insert mysql user and table
+insert mysql user and table.

-open port
+open port 80 on router.
 register or forward domain to your computer tada done.